worldInColors/weather-app/README.md

 - Added lat & lng information in URL so it's shareable
 - Added opengraph embeds

+#### Day 12

+- Some more small animations for BookmarkDropdown, WeatherInfoGrid, WeatherInfoGridItem

 ---

 ### What I learned